 Our community partner, PEER Services in Evanston, will provide a prescription medication lock box to those in need and individuals that have children or frequently have children in the house.

 Whenever possible, take advantage of community medication collections that allow the public to bring unused drugs to a central location for proper disposal.
-The following links offer several disposal options:
+The following link offers several disposal options and locations: